 The ionic liquid-incorporated polymeric membrane has a strong influence on the performance of the IEAPs, as the morphology and ionic moieties in the polymer determine the ion transport characteristics.3, 7, 130

 Extensive swelling of ionic polymers in hydrophilic ionic liquids72 and the resulting higher ionic conductivity131 has led to a wide use of IL-intergrated ionic polymer electrolytes as membranes in various electrochemical devices.5, 132 Nafion – a polymer with tetrafluoroethylene backbone with random inclusions of perfluorovinyl ether groups terminated with sulfonate groups – is widely employed as separator materials for IEAP actuators and sensors.

-The anionic sulphonic acid groups are highly hydrophilic – Nafion can absorb as much as 22 wt% of water.133
+The anionic sulphonic acid groups are highly hydrophilic – Nafion can absorb as much as 22 wt% of water.133 Each sulphonate group in Nafion can coordinate up to 23 water molecules.156 The hydration of Nafion changes both its physical and electrical properties.
+The performance of IPMC actuators in air is directly related to the water desorption kinetics77 – dehydration of Nafion decreases the performance of IPMCs at low RH due to decrease in ionic mobility.
+In turn, an IPMC-like electrochemical system has been applied as a humidity sensor, where the humidity value is extracted by measuring impedance between the electrodes157.
+There exist also other approaches for applying Nafion for humidity sensing – e.g. measuring the weight change by quartz crystal microbalance.158